matn7/CS-Notes/src/main/java/postgresql/IndexCard.md

 **How it works:**
 * Starts with all rows from Customers.
-* Uses `LEFT JOIN` to match any related rows in Orders.
+* Uses `LEFT JOIN`; to match any related rows in Orders.
-* If a customer has no matching order, `Orders.CustomerID` becomes `NULL`.
+* If a customer has no matching order, `Orders.CustomerID`; becomes `NULL`.
-* `WHERE Orders.CustomerID IS NULL` filters out customers who do have orders, leaving only those without any.
+* `WHERE Orders.CustomerID IS NULL`; filters out customers who do have orders, leaving only those without any.

 **Key idea:**
 * Missing match = no order.